Naem (food)

-Naem (แหนม, /th/; ແໜມ, /lo/; จิ๊นส้ม, /nod/; แหนม, /tts/; also referred to as nam, nham, naem moo, som moo, naem maw, chin som) is a pork sausage in Lao and Thai cuisine.
+Naem (Note: Thai: แหนม, pronounced [nɛ̌ːm]; Lao: ແໜມ, pronounced [nɛ̌ːm]; Northern Thai: จิ๊นส้ม, pronounced [tɕín so᷇m]; Northeastern Thai: แหนม, pronounced [nɛ̌ːm]) is a pork sausage in Lao and Thai cuisine.
 It is a fermented food that has a sour flavor.
-It has a short shelf life, and is often eaten in raw form after the fermentation process has occurred.
+It has a short shelf life, and is often eaten without cooking.
 It is a popular Southeast Asian food, and different regions of Southeast Asia have various preferred flavors, including variations of sour and spicy.
 Naem is used as an ingredient in various dishes and is also served as a side dish.

-Naem contains 185 kilocalories per 100 g and contains a significant amount of protein, a moderate amount of fat, and minor carbohydrate content.
+Naem contains a significant amount of protein, a moderate amount of fat, and minor carbohydrate content.
 Parasites and enteropathogenic bacteria have been found in samples of naem.
 Lactic acid formed during its fermentation inhibits the growth of Salmonella.
 Lactobacillus curvatus use in the product has been proven to prevent the growth of pathogenic bacteria in naem.
 It is sometimes irradiated to kill off parasites and pathogens.
 The bacterial content in Thai sour pork products is regulated.

+Naem is also known under the names and spellings also referred to as nam, nham, naem moo, som moo, naem maw, chin som.

 Overview

 Naem is a red-colored, semi-dry lactic-fermented pork sausage in Southeast Asian cuisine prepared using minced raw pork and pork skin, significant amounts of cooked sticky rice, chili peppers, garlic, sugar, salt and potassium nitrate.
 Minced beef is sometimes used in its preparation.
 After the mix is prepared, it is encased in banana leaves, synthetic sausage casings or tubular plastic bags and left to ferment for three to five days.
 Naem has a sour quality to it due to the fermentation, in which lactic acid bacteria and yeasts grow within the sausage.
 The lactic acid bacteria and yeasts expand by feeding upon the rice and sugar, and the use of salt prevents the meat from rotting.

-Naem typically has a short shelf life, which can be extended through refrigeration.
+Naem is typically stored at room temperature where shelf lives of a week are typical, though it lasts longer when refrigerated.
 The sausage can be time-consuming and labor-intensive to prepare.
-It is typically stored at room temperature, which gives it a shelf life of around one week.
 It is produced all over Southeast Asia in slight variations.

-Naem is often consumed raw, (after fermentation has occurred), and is often accompanied with shallot, ginger, bird's eye chili peppers and spring onions.
+Naem is often consumed uncooked, and is often accompanied with shallot, ginger, bird's eye chili peppers and spring onions.
 It is used as an ingredient in various dishes such as naem fried with eggs, Naem khao and Naem phat wun sen sai khai, and is also consumed as a side dish and as a condiment.
 The cooking of naem significantly changes its flavor.